asparks1987/UISP-NOC/android/README.md

 4. Run on an emulator or physical device running Android 8.0+.

 The WebView caches cookies/local storage, so the UISP NOC session persists between launches.
 To reset, clear the app data from Android settings.

+## Field Workflow Ideas

+* Pair the APK with Gotify push notifications so tapping an alert jumps straight back into the outage dashboard.
+* Ship one build per customer/site by pre-setting `DEFAULT_URL` and branding assets, then push through your MDM.
+* Use Android's `Work Profile` to keep technician personal data separate while still letting them silence/acknowledge alerts from the home screen widget of your launcher choice.

 ---